nismod/smif/docs/concepts.rst

 Narratives
 ----------

-A narrative defines data which can be used to parameterise simulation models.
+A narrative defines data which can be used to provide parameters to simulation models.

 Like a scenario, a narrative has at least one variant.
 However, it is possible to compose multiple narrative variants, where values may be overridden as defined by the order in which variants are selected.

-If a model parameter is not provided by any narrative, **smif** will fall back to providing its default value.
+If a model parameter is not provided by any narrative, **smif** will fall back to providing the default value for that parameter, as defined by its :class:`~smif.metadata.spec.Spec`.

 Dependencies